Michael Alexander (British Army officer): Circumstances of the capture

 When captured, Alexander was wearing civilian clothes and an Afrika Corps hat.
 He was wearing civilian clothes (“silk shirt and gabardine trousers”) because he’d been called to re-do the same mission from earlier in the day, and so he’d rushed from the tennis courts back to his hotel in order to make it onto the torpedo boat.
 While walking amongst German encampments, he and Gurney hadn’t brought food and water.
 On the morning of the second day, the two had entered a 6-person German tent in order to eat their breakfast (spaghetti bolognese and coffee); Alexander had taken one of their hats to protect against the heat.
 He’d also taken three of their pistols (“us Brits rather liked us the Luger pistol.”)
 They’d tied up the Germans rather than kill them, which had allowed one of Germans to escape and sound the alarm that led to their capture.

-And so, when captured, Alexander was in civilian clothes, was wearing a partial German uniform, and—-as he was informed by a “nice, Oxford-educated German officer”—-they would be charged with murder since the bombs that blew up the tank transporter had killed two soldiers sleeping inside.
+And so, when captured, Alexander was in civilian clothes, was wearing a partial German uniform, and, as he was informed by a “nice, Oxford-educated German officer”, they would be charged with murder since the bombs that blew up the tank transporter had killed two soldiers sleeping inside.
 That German officer also told him that Adolf Hitler had specifically ordered that “anyone playing commando games” should be shot immediately.
 This information overlapped with what they’d already understood, that the Germans regularly killed "saboteurs".

 Given this bleak situation, Gurney let on that Alexander was related to General Harold Alexander, who had recently arrived to command North Africa.
 Alexander played along with this false claim, gradually revealing that he was the general’s nephew.
 Gurney and Alexander recognized that the Germans might be willing to keep prominent prisoners alive so they could later be used as hostages.
 They were quickly evaluated by Field Marshal Erwin Rommel and General Westphal, who decided on imprisonment rather than execution.

 Alexander and Gurney were sent to Talag, a prison in Berlin.
 From there, Alexander was transferred to Colditz Castle, a high security prison near Leipzig.
 Alexander was never able to identify what happened to Gurney after they were sent to Berlin together.
 Alexander later wrote that the idea that Gurney was “disposed of” in Berlin “haunts me.”

 Colditz Castle

 During WW II, Colditz primarily housed Allied officers who were considered dangerous or escape risks.
-Within Colditz, Alexander joined the Prominente, a group of 21 prisoners that included two nephews of King George VI and a nephew of Winston Churchill.
+Within Colditz, Alexander joined the Prominente, a group of 21 prisoners that included two nephews of King George VI and two nephews of Winston Churchill.
 Intended to be used as hostages, the Prominente were separated from other prisoners and provided with modestly better provisions.